 As you can see, there are plenty of ways to reward yourself.
 Some are small rewards that are a few minutes long and don’t require any money, while other rewards can be both costly and life-changing (in a positive way).
-When using this list, make sure that the rewards match the accomplishments.
+When using this list, make sure that the rewards match the accomplishments and you stay consistent.

 Is there a reward that you enjoy that isn’t on this list?

 If so, comment below and tell me all about it.